kluctl/kluctl/docs/gitops/README.md

 custom resource.
 This resource allows to define a Kluctl deployment that should be constantly reconciled (re-deployed) whenever the deployment changes.

+It is suggested to read through the [GitOps Recipe](https://kluctl.io/docs/recipes/gitops/) to get a basic understanding of how to use it.

 ## Motivation and Philosophy

 Kluctl tries its best to implement all its features via [Kluctl projects](../kluctl/kluctl-project/README.md), meaning that